"In all the wild imaginings of mythology a fanciful spirit is playing on the boarder-line between jest and earnest." Johan Huizinga

 Outside of academia, I enjoy spending time with my family and distance running.
 I have run 15 marathons, but lately have preferred racing shorter distances, from the half-marathon to the mile.

-On this blog, I talk quite a bit about distance running, as well as topics related to teaching, writing, and even my unhealthy relationship with college football.
 While the posts are quite random, I do aspire to abide by the title of the blog--to situate my words somewhere "between jest and earnest."
 Academics like myself tend to both over-emphasize how funny they are, while at the same time taking themselves WAY too seriously.

 In this space, then, I try to find a balance between these two extremes.
 Am I successful?
 Of course not.
 But I might as well keep at it.